Minhal Baig: Career

 After premiering at Sundance Film Festival in 2019, Hala received an offer from Apple TV+ to release the film on their new streaming service.
 The film was Apple's first purchase at Sundance 2019.
 Hala was released for a limited two-week in November 2019, and was released fully on Apple TV+ on December 6, 2019.
 Hala was reviewed by Soraya Nadia McDonald on NPR, who said that "The film shines with a glorious commitment to the emotional evolution of its female characters, which James Sizemore's score accents with notes of subtle agony."

 She's also worked in television, writing for the first season of the Hulu television show Ramy, as well as the final season of BoJack Horseman.
 After being a writer on the first season of Ramy, Baig claims that every female writer on the show's staff was asked to not return for the second season.
 In a tweet that has since been taken down, Baig claimed, "I was not asked to return for the 2nd season on a show that had a critically acclaimed first season.
 And none of the other women on staff were asked back either.
 Who did get asked back?
 The male office PA and a male EP w/no previous writing experience. #NotWorthLess."

 For Bojack Horseman, Baig wrote Season 6, Episode 6, "The Kidney Stays in the Picture."
 Raphael Bob-Waksberg, creator of Bojack Horseman, asked Baig to come write for the show after seeing Hala and being impressed.
 The episode featured multiple jokes at the expense of Chicago, Baig's hometown.

+In 2023, Baig directed, produced, and wrote, We Grown Now which had its world premiere at the 2023 Toronto International Film Festival in September 2023.

 She's currently co-producing and writing Netflix's new series The Magic Order, based on the comic book series written by Mark Millar.
 In 2021, she signed an overall deal with Amazon.